 The Origin of PLUR

 The specific use of PLUR as a rave philosophy dates to the early 1990s.
 The most cited origin story involves DJ Frankie Bones at a Storm Rave in Brooklyn in June 1993.
 When a fight broke out in the crowd, Bones took the microphone and said words to the effect of: "If you don't start showing some peace, love, and unity, I'll break your faces."
-The irony of the statement was not lost on anyone, but the message stuck.
+The irony was not lost on anyone, but the message stuck.
 The phrase spread through the New York rave scene and eventually across the global electronic music community.

 Kandi Culture and the PLUR Handshake

 The PLUR handshake is the ritual that accompanies a kandi trade.
-Two ravers touch fingers together to represent Peace, interlock their fingers for Love, clasp hands for Unity, and slide the kandi from one wrist to the other for Respect.
-It is a small, quiet moment in the middle of loud, chaotic events — a way of saying "I see you, and I appreciate you being here."
-Visual artists like FÄMM and Da Slush Puppy from the Phoenix EDM scene have discussed how perler art and kandi culture intersect with their creative practice on the RDY VIP podcast.
+Two ravers touch fingertips together to represent Peace, interlock their fingers for Love, clasp hands for Unity, and slide the kandi from one wrist to the other for Respect.
+A small, quiet moment in the middle of a loud, chaotic event — a way of saying: I see you, and I am glad you are here.

 PLUR in Practice at Modern Festivals